 For employees hearing aids or similar disability equipment provided by companies will qualify for full corporate tax relief without incurring any additional tax for that staff member.
 Don’t forget, the VAT can be reclaimed if the business is VAT registered.

-If you would like more information about tax relief on glasses or hearing aids contact Jan Friend in our tax team.
+If you are a client of Friend & Grant and would like more information about tax relief on glasses or hearing aids contact Jan Friend in our tax team.

 The content in this blog is correct as at 07/10/2019.
 See terms and conditions.